cblevins/sp22-dig-stud/schedule.md

 #### Mon., Nov.
 15: The Data Economy Today
 - “Chapter 5: Unicorns, Janitors, Ninjas, Wizards, and Rock Stars” in *Data Feminism* [Perusall](https://app.perusall.com/courses/data-a-user-manual-fall-2021/_/dashboard/assignments/a4khc2e3pQn7YzdCd)
-- “Chapter 6: The Future of Information Culture” in Safiya Noble, *Algorithms of Oppression*

 *In Class*
 - Class visit from Colin Schoppert, Product Manager at DoorDash